Doubly robust and computationally efficient high-dimensional variable selection: Application to breast cancer dataset

 \subsection{Methods and their implementations}

-As in the simulation study, we applied four methods to the data, which were HRT, tPCM, PCM, and tower GCM (tGCM).
-The methods are similar to those from the simulations, and we again fit $\E[\pry \mid \prx]$ and $\E[f_j(\prx_j) \mid \prx_{\minus j}]$ using a sparse GAM.
-One major distinction, however, was that the covariance structure was not banded as in the simulation, so we fit $\mathcal{L}(\prx)$ using the graphical lasso.
-This also had implications for the $\E[f_j(\prx_j) \mid \prx_{\minus j}]$ fits in PCM.
+As in the simulation study, we applied five methods to the data, which were HRT, tPCM, PCM, tower GCM (tGCM), and knockoffs.
+The methods are similar to those from the simulations, and we again fit $\E[\ey \mid \rx]$ and $\E[f_j(\rx) \mid \rx{\mj}]$ using a (classification) random forest.
+One major distinction, however, was that the predictors $\rx$ were not discrete as in the simulation, so we fit $\mathcal{L}(\rx)$ using the graphical lasso.
+This also had implications for the $\E[f_j(\rx) \mid \rx{\mj}]$ fits in PCM.
 We leave the details of the implementations for each method and their specific hyperparameters to Appendix~\ref{sec:data-analysis-details}, as well as an explanation of the tGCM procedure, which is similar to the oracle GCM procedure from the simulation.

-\begin{remark} Even though the outcome was binary, we chose to fit $\E[\pry \mid \prx]$ and $\E[\pry \mid \prx_{\minus j}]$ using a gaussian family GAM.
-This choice has precedent (\citet{Liu2020} used a non-logistic statistic when implementing the resampling-free version of dCRT), but was also motivated by computational concerns, as a fit for $\E[\pry \mid \prx]$ with a GAM with a logit link took 5-6 times as long.
-Given that PCM took a bit more than 1.5 days to run with the Gaussian link, we estimate that it would have taken over a week to run, which exceeds the maximum run time allowed on our cluster. \end{remark}